JesperBorup/OS2Valghalla/docs/source/index.rst

-Welcome to OS2Valghalla
+Welcome to the official documentation of OS2Valghalla
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+This library is the official documentation of **OS2Valghalla**.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from the `Open Food Facts database <https://github.com/JesperBorup/OS2Valghalla/blob/main/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including